Rattanapatt/Pok-Deng-Game/README.md

 1. Place a bet as an integer value.
 2. Confirm if you want to continue.
 3. Your net earnings (total chips) will be reviewed after you exit.

+To run is to locate the main directory and use `py main.py` in terminal.